 From 2008 until February 2011, I worked as a postdoc in the MRC Laboratory for Molecular Cell Biology at University College London (UCL).

 My postdoc position at UCL finished in February and I’m currently writing papers while I look for another job.
 I am looking in Berlin, Germany as I’m moving there this summer.

-I love microscopes.
+Favourite thing to do in science I love microscopes.
 You can spend days preparing a sample to look at under the microscope so by the time you come to see it, you are really excited and maybe a little nervous too.
 It’s amazing what is revealed within cells and tissues when you magnify them.
 Not only do you suddenly think of new questions that hadn’t crossed your mind before but it can also be really beautiful.
 If you get the chance to use a microscope, go for it.
 I still get surprised and I’ve been doing it for years!

 Neurons pass signals between one another by releasing chemicals called neurotransmitters.
 This happens in specific parts of the neuron called synapses and is very tightly controlled.
 I studied how this release is regulated using a tiny nematode worm called C. elegans.
 You can read more about them here: C. elegans